Dadu Dayal: Dadupanth

 Followers of Vaishnavism are also called Bairagi or Vairagi.
-Among the Bairagi, those who became part of the military akharas were organised in the 7 akharas founding dates of most of which are unclear.
-Each of the akhara accepted members from all 4 sects of vaishnavism.
-Bairagi military akharas generally did not follow the prohibition against eating meat or taking of narcotics.
+Among the Bairagi, those who became part of the military akharas were organised in the 7 akharas, of which the founding dates are unclear.
+Each of the akharas accepted members from all 4 sects of Vaishnavism.
+Bairagi military akharas generally did not follow the prohibition against eating meat or taking narcotics.

 Dadu Anubhav Vani

 Dadu's compositions in Braj language were recorded by his disciple Rajjab and are known as the Dadu Anubhav Vani, a compilation of 5,000 verses.
 Another disciple, Janagopal, wrote the earliest biography of Dadu.
-Dadu alludes to spontaneous (sahaja) bliss in his songs.
+Dadu alludes to spontaneous (sahaja) bless in his songs.
 Much of the imagery used is similar to that used by Kabir, and to that used by earlier Sahajiya Buddhists and Nath yogis.
 Dadu believed that devotion to God should transcend religious or sectarian affiliation, and that devotees should become non-sectarian or "Nipakh".
-He has something to say about that:
+He said the following about that:

 Dadupanthi Thambas

 Dadu had 100 disciples that attained samadhi.
 He instructed additional 52 disciples to set up ashrams, 'Thambas' around the region to spread the Lord's word.

-Dadu ji spent the latter years of his life in Naraiana, a small distance away from the town of Dudu, near Jaipur city.
+Dadu spent the latter years of his life in Naraiana, a small distance away from the town of Dudu, near the city of Jaipur.

-Five thambas are considered sacred by the followers; Naraiana, Bhairanaji, Sambhar, Amer, and Karadala (Kalyanpura).
+Five thambas are considered sacred by the followers: Naraiana, Bhairanaji, Sambhar, Amer, and Karadala (Kalyanpura).
 Followers at these thambas later set up other places of worship.

 Dadupanthi Martial Akharas

-Armed martial akharas were first likely formed by the Dadupanthi Guru Jait Sahib (1693 - 1734 CE) when he recruited armed Naga sadhus.
-In 1733, Dadupanthis were tax paying farmers in Jaipur State and martial Naga Sadhus were employed to enforce the payment of taxes.
+Armed martial akharas were first likely formed by the Dadupanthi Guru Jait Sahib (1693–1734 CE) when he recruited armed Naga sadhus.
+In 1733, Dadupanthis were tax paying farmers in Jaipur State, and martial Naga Sadhus were employed to enforce the payment of taxes.
 In 1793, Dadupanthis and Jaipur State had an agreement under which Dadhupanthis provided 5000 armed soldier sadhus to defend the Jaipur State.
-During the 1857 rebellion, Dadupanthis acted as mercenaries who helped British raj.
+During the 1857 rebellion, Dadupanthis acted as mercenaries who helped the British Raj.